yungchou/contoso.insurance/Hands-on lab/Before the HOL - Building a resilient IaaS architecture.md

 In this task, you will use an Azure Resource Manager template to deploy the LabVM virtual machine.
 This machine will be pre-configured with Visual Studio 2019 Community Edition, has Azure PowerShell pre-installed, and is pre-loaded with various files which you will use during the lab.

-1. Click the **Deploy to Azure** button below to open the Azure portal and launch the template deployment for the LabVM.
+1. Select the **Deploy to Azure** button below to open the Azure portal and launch the template deployment for the LabVM.
 Log in to the Azure portal using your subscription credentials if you are prompted to do so.

     [![Button to deploy the LabVM template to Azure.](Images/BeforeTheHOL/deploy-to-azure.png "Deploy the LabVM template to Azure")](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fcloudworkshop.blob.core.windows.net%2Fbuilding-resilient-iaas-architecture%2Flab-resources%2FLabRG.json)